AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 = Web-to-Lead: How do I convert my existing form configuration to Feeds? = See "Web-to-Lead: How do I create a Feed" below.

+= API: How do I create a Feed? =

+- Go to the plugin settings page (under Forms > Settings > Salesforce Add-on )
+- Choose your Integration Method (API or Web-to-Lead)
+- Select API as your Integration Method
+- Click Save Settings.
+- Click the "Salesforce: API" menu in the current settings
+- Click the "Login with Salesforce" button
+- Log in to Salesforce.com
+- Click on the Forms > Salesforce menu link to create a feed
+- Follow the steps to create a feed

 = Web-to-Lead: How do I create a Feed? =

 __To create a feed:__

-1. Go to "Forms" in your admin
+- Go to the plugin settings page (under Forms > Settings > Salesforce Add-on )
+- Select Web-to-Lead as your Integration Method
+- Click Save Settings
+- Go to the Gravity Forms Forms page (the Forms menu)
-1. Click on the name of the form you want to link with Salesforce
+- Edit the form you want to connect with Salesforce
-1. Hover over "Form Settings" and click on the "Salesforce: Web-to-Lead" link
+- On the Edit Form page, under "Form Settings", click the "Salesforce: Web-to-Lead" link
-1. Follow the instructions to create a Feed.
+- Click the link to create a feed

 = Web-to-Lead: How do I modify the debug email address? = The Salesforce debugging emails are sent to the website administrator by default.
 To modify this, add a filter to `gf_salesforce_salesforce_debug_email_address` that returns an email address.